 Parameters for Smooth Edges

 Achieving smooth edges in plasma cutting stainless steel hinges on precise parameters and gas selection.
 For ideal cut quality, consider your material thickness and choose the appropriate gas.
-Use nitrogen plasma gas and nitrogen or water shield gas for thicknesses under 5 mm.
-For 5–12 mm, F5 plasma gas with nitrogen shield gas is best.
-Over 12 mm, H2Mix plasma gas excels.
-Maintain a consistent cutting angle and constant torch speed.
-It reduces dross and aids edge preparation, ensuring clean finishes.
+Maintain a consistent cutting angle and constant torch speed to reduce dross and aid edge preparation.
+Because stainless steel is less conductive than mild steel, always ensure you have a clean, bare metal connection for your ground clamp to prevent a wandering arc.
 Slow down towards the end for full cuts, avoiding tabs.
 Follow your owner’s manual for specific settings.

 | Thickness (mm) | Plasma Gas | Shield Gas |